ctkelley/NotebookSIAMFANL/README.md

 ## The examples

 The codes for every plot and table in the book are either in the src directory in this repository or in the notebooks.
-You'll get the chance to run them, change them, and make them better as you work through the notebooks.
+You'll get the chance to run them, change them, and make them better/worse/shinier as you work through the notebooks.

 ## Other Nonlinear Solvers in Julia